Helios-fr/Geode/_docs/README.md

 - [Design](./design/README.md)

 ### Plan
 Below is a comprehensive plan for the development of the geode project.
 It will be updated and maintained throughout the development process.
-The development process will bbe broken down into the following stages:
+The development process will be broken down into the following stages:
  - [ ] [Explore](./explore/README.md) - The initial phase of the project where the idea is explored and surface level research is conducted.
  - [ ] [Design](./design/README.md) - The design phase of the project where the UI/UX is explored and designed and the branding is established.
  - [ ] [Research](./research/README.md) - The research phase of the project where the technical requirements are established, and researched.